Whitworth Box Score

 VandeBergh held the Pirates to just two hits, logging three strikeouts and one walk.
 VandeBergh raised her record to 12-3.

 The Wildcats positioned runners at second and third base in their first turn at bat.
-With one out, Whitworth ace Riley Fritz then struck out sluggers Yamamoto and Ashley Garcia (Jr., Beaverton, Ore.) both swinging to turn the Wildcats away.
+With one out, Whitworth ace Riley Fritz then struck out sluggers Yamamoto and Ashley Garcia (Sr., Beaveton, Ore.) both swinging to turn the Wildcats away.

 Linfield continued to make good contact at the plate in the second inning.
-Erin Carson (Soph., Camas, Wash.) led off with a stand up double to start the frame and was sacrificed to third on a deep fly ball to center by Haylie Watson (Jr., Puyallup, Wash.).
-Katy Brosig (Jr., Forest Grove, Ore.) then stepped to the plate and delivered a sacrifice RBI and the Wildcats led 1-0.
+Erin Carson (Jr., Camas, Wash.) led off with a stand up double to start the frame and was sacrificed to third on a deep fly ball to center by Haylie Watson (Sr., Puyallup, Wash.).
+Katy Brosig (Sr., Forest Grove, Ore.) then stepped to the plate and delivered a sacrifice RBI and the Wildcats led 1-0.

 Prestianni added to Whitworth’s misery in the fourth, plunking a two-run double to the center-field fence that sent Wallo and Middelstadt sprinting for home and ignited a six-run flurry.